stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 From this code is is less clear from a first quick view which the elements are that we iterate through.

+Note that there might be even more complex use cases, where the lack of the proposed solution leads to even more nested `if let`  and for-in loops.

 ## Proposed solution

 The proposed solution is that when writing a for-in loop: